Ali Moeen: Early life and career

-Ali Moeen was born 20 November 1968 in Lahore.
-He completed his masters degree in English literature and political science from Government College University, Lahore.
+Ali Moeen was born on 20 November 1968 in Lahore.
+He completed his Master's degree in English literature and political science from Government College University, Lahore.

-On 2 December 2008, Ali Moeen was awarded the Best Drama Writer of Pakistan in the Hum TV's HUM Tele Film Festival 2008 for the telefilm Aik Aadh Hafta.
+On 2 December 2008, Ali Moeen was awarded the Best Drama Writer in the Hum TV's HUM Tele Film Festival 2008 for the telefilm Aik Aadh Hafta.

 "Yeh Hum Naheen" (Urdu ﻳﻪ ﮨﻢ ﻧﹷﮭﹻﮟ,) – "This Is Not Us!"

 Ali Moeen wrote the lyrics for "Yeh Hum Naheen", a peace song sung by Pakistan's leading artists as part of an international campaign against terrorism.
 The song and message behind it have been covered by international media.

 The campaign was the brainchild of Waseem Mahmood, author and media consultant, who took inspiration for the project from his children, who were tired of the way a minority of misguided young people were putting forward a message of radicalisation and terrorism which was at odds with what the majority of Muslims believe.
 The central message of the song is that of reconciliation, peace and truth, and is intended as the voice of the silent majority of Pakistanis who are saddened and shocked at the high-jacking of Islam by terrorists, and want to stand up and shout "This is Not Us".
-"Yeh Hum Naheen" was written in Urdu by a Pakistani artist Ali Moeen in words that are simple and meant to reach a wide-ranging audience.
+"Yeh Hum Naheen" was written in Urdu by Ali Moeen in words that are simple and meant to reach a wide-ranging audience.
 The music was composed by Shuja Haider.
 "Yeh Hum Naheen" not only topped MTV Asia and Pakistani charts but also made its presence felt on the British charts.